-CFR awards up to three fellowships annually.
+CFR awards two fellowships annually.
 The fellowships will be awarded on the basis of academic and professional accomplishments and promise, and on the merits of the specific research projects proposed.
 The fellows could work on a wide range of issues, including nuclear terrorism, nuclear proliferation, nuclear weapons, nuclear force posture, and, as it relates to nuclear security, nuclear energy.
-While in residence full time at CFR, fellows will be expected to lead a project of their own design, conduct original research, and write at least one policy relevant document.
+While in residence full-time at CFR, fellows will be expected to lead a project of their own design, conduct original research, and write at least one policy relevant document.
 Fellows are expected to participate fully in CFR's intellectual life.
 The scholars selected as SNSFs will be mentored by the fellows of CFR’s David Rockefeller Studies Program.

 The SNSF Program seeks to stimulate the development of the next generation of thought leaders in nuclear security.
-Qualified candidates must be junior (non-tenured) faculty, post-doctoral fellows, or pre-doctoral candidates from any discipline who are working on a nuclear security related issue.
-The program is only open to U.S. citizens and permanent residents who are eligible to work in the United States.
+Qualified candidates must be postdoctoral fellows or junior faculty in a tenure-track position at a recognized university.
+Junior faculty at law schools or with a law degree as their terminal degree are also eligible.
+The program is intended for those who are pursuing a career in academia and is only open to U.S. citizens and permanent residents who are eligible to work in the United States.
 CFR does not sponsor for visas.

 The duration of the fellowship is twelve months, preferably beginning in September.
-The program awards a stipend of $100,000 for junior (non-tenured) faculty; $75,000 for post-doctoral; and $50,000 for pre-doctoral fellows.
+The program awards a stipend of $110,000 for junior faculty and $80,000 for postdoctoral fellows.
 Payment will be made in twelve equal monthly installments.
 Fellows are considered independent contractors rather than employees of CFR, and are not eligible for employment benefits, including health insurance.

 A list of former fellows can be found online by visiting Historical Roster of CFR’s Stanton Nuclear Security Fellows.